* UPDATED with Stock Returns as of Friday, December 15, 2023 *

 Risk Assessment in Rule Breakers: What You Need to Know

 This Motley Fool Rule Breakers review would not be complete if I did not discuss the downside.
 Just like anything in life, there are risks.

 The Motley Fool Rule Breakers service has much more volatility than the Stock Advisors service due to its focus on growth companies.

 When they get it right, their stocks skyrocket as you saw above.
 And when they get it wrong, they pick some real losers.
 During these 6 years, they have had some big losers down 60, 70 and 80%.
 And THAT is why I keep reminding you that you should buy equal dollar amounts of ALL of their recommendations.

 They say that they try to find companies that “are poised to become tomorrow’s market leaders”.
-They are usually right, but each year about 1-5 of their 24 stocks are losers.
+They are usually right, but each year about 5 of their 24 stocks have been losers.

-Overall, however, the average return of the Motley Fool Rule Breakers 24 stock picks for 2016 and 2017 and 2019 is better than Stock Advisor’s.
-For 2020 and 2018 the Rule Breaker’s picks are just a little behind.
+Overall, however, the average return of The Motley Fool Rule Breakers 24 stock picks for 2016 and 2017 and 2018 and 2022 is better than Stock Advisor’s.
+For 2021 and 2019 the Rule Breaker’s picks are just a little behind.

-The Rule Breakers service performs so well because it looks for stocks with six unique investing criteria:
+The Rule Breakers service performs so well because it looks for stocks with unique investing criteria: